-Getting a good night’s sleep can be hard when you’re caring for a newborn.
-Throughout the night your sleep may be interrupted by breastfeeding, changing diapers, or perhaps just soothing a fussy baby.
+Getting a good night's sleep can be challenging when you're caring for a newborn.
+Throughout the night, your sleep may be interrupted by breastfeeding, changing diapers, or perhaps just soothing a fussy baby who won't sleep.

-You need to take extra care of yourself to get through the first few grueling months after childbirth.
-Here are a few tips to help you cope with sleep deprivation.
+You need to take extra care of yourself to get through the first few arduous months after your baby is born.
+Here are a few things you can do to help cope with sleep deprivation.

-According to Health Canada, when you’re breastfeeding, you need more vitamin A, vitamin C and zinc.
-Choosing healthy foods will keep you energized through the day and help fight fatigue.
+Choosing to eat healthy foods will keep you energized throughout the day and help you fight fatigue.
+According to Health Canada, when you're breastfeeding, you need more vitamin A, vitamin C and zinc.

-- Apple or carrot sticks with peanut butter
+- Apple slices or carrot sticks with peanut butter

 - Cottage cheese and fruit

 Balance your diet by visiting Choose My Plate, a food guidance system from the U.S. Department of Agriculture, to ensure that you eat a variety of foods from all the recommended food groups.
 The "MyPlate Daily Checklist" will give you a personalized food plan based on your age, breastfeeding status, height and weight.
 This checklist will help ensure you eat your grains, vegetables, protein, fruits and dairy—keeping your energy levels balanced.

 Aerobic exercise dramatically improves your quality of sleep, including sleep duration, according to a study by Northwestern University.
 If you're spending most of your time at home, you might try small things like running up and down the stairs, or turning on some music and dancing.
 (Use headphones so you don't wake the baby!)